-1. A Forest Project automatically terminates if a significant natural disturbance occurs, 40 leading to an Unavoidable Reversal (see Section 6.2) that reduces the project's standing live or dead carbon stocks below the project's baseline standing live or dead carbon stocks.
+- 1. A Forest Project automatically terminates if a significant natural disturbance occurs, 40 leading to an Unavoidable Reversal (see Section 6.2) that reduces the project's standing live or dead carbon stocks below the project's baseline standing live or dead carbon stocks.
 Once a Forest Project terminates in this manner, the Forest Owner has no further obligations to the Reserve.
-The project's credits are made whole through the Reserve's Buffer Pool (see Section 6.3.5).
+The project's credits are made whole through the Reserve's Buffer Pool (see Section 6.3.5). - 2.
+A Forest Project may be voluntarily terminated prior to the end of its minimum time commitment if the Forest Owner retires a quantity of CRTs as determined by Equation 6.1 (see Section 6.3).

-40 The natural disturbance shall not be the result of avoidable or grossly negligent acts of the Forest Owner.
+The natural disturbance shall not be the result of avoidable or grossly negligent acts of the Forest Owner.